 In addition, have you ever heard of PCIe hackers?
 Didn’t think so.
 So you can see how deploying FabreX could be an essential tool in keeping your data center secure.

 A good analogy is the relative security vulnerability of Windows vs. Linux: for years, Windows malware was prevalent, but quite limited with Linux, because obscurity begets security.
 Today, Linux has become more popular, but its fundamental security posture remains more secure, some would argue, because of its open-source nature.
 A similar argument can be made about the PCIe standard.
-With PCIe, whose packet traffic, by definition, will never find their way outside the data center on a WAN, you can sleep a little bit easier having added this extra hardening layer to your security apparatus.
+With PCIe, whose packet traffic, by definition, will never find its way outside the data center on a WAN, you can sleep a little bit easier having added this extra hardening layer to your security apparatus.